 You may have a drain (a Jackson Pratt) placed in the surgical area.
-This gets rid of extra fluid that can muhcguides.com/module/jackson-pratt-drain
+This gets rid of extra fluid that can build up.
 This drain will most likely be removed before you go home, but sometimes it is left in place for a bit longer.
 If this is the case for you, the drain will be removed in the sarcoma clinic when you come back to see your doctor for follow-up.